fntlnz/blog.fntlnz.wtf/content/post/why-containers.md

 > Why do we have containers ?
 What we had before was not enough?

-In this post I want to try to explain why, in my opinion, OS Level Virtualization implemented by containers is a thing that matters now primarily by analyzing the details of each virtualization method.
+In this post I want to try to explain why, in my opinion, **OS Level Virtualization** (aka. containers) is a thing that matters now primarily by analyzing the details of each virtualization method.

 ## Different types of virtualization